Neogen Ionics Ltd. completes land acquisition in Gujarat to establish a world-class state-of-the-art Battery Materials facility at a Greenfield site - www.lokmattimes.com

 Neogen Ionics Ltd. completes land acquisition in Gujarat to establish a world-class state-of-the-art Battery Materials facility at a Greenfield site

-PNN New Delhi [India], December 18: In pursuit of its future expansion strategy and as an integral step in ...
+New Delhi (India), December 19: In pursuit of its future expansion strategy and as an integral step in establishing ...

 MUIS operates five plants across the globe and has more than 30 years of experience in manufacturing electrolytes for Lithium-Ion Batteries.
 The adoption of MUIS technology by Neogen ensures that the electrolytes produced are based on proven technology and adhere to established global standards for productivity and quality.
 This commitment warrants the safety of batteries manufactured using these electrolytes.